semink/semink/README.md

 - 👋 Hi, I’m @semink
 - 👀 I’m interested in any types of Machine Learning
-- 🌱 I’m currently learning time series forecasting
+- 🌱 I’m currently learning graph signal processing
 - 📫 How to reach me semin.kwak@gmail.com

 <!---